cassidyjames/cassidyjames.github.io/wishlist.md

 ## Shortlist

 A small number <!--(3–7)--> of things I’d absolutely love to get.
 You can use it as a surefire way to get me something I’ll love, or as inspiration for getting me something else.
+Arranged in descending price—but not necessarily any sort of ranked/preference—order.

 | Image | Link | Price | Notes |
 |-------|------|-------|-------|